brunocastello/Summer/README.md

 3. Select your Team in Signing & Capabilities
 4. Build (⌘B) and Run (⌘R)

-## First Launch

-On first launch, Summer will request permission to install a helper:

-1. Click "Install" when prompted
-2. Enter your administrator password
-3. Helper installs `~/Library/LaunchDaemons/com.brunocastello.Summer.plist`
-4. Sensors appear automatically

-The helper authorizes the SMC binary to run with elevated privileges, allowing hardware sensor access.

 ## How It Works

 - **Build**: Compiles Universal SMC binary from source